The festive period is drawing closer, and customers are ready to spend big bucks on holiday gifts for their nearest and dearest.

 Nowadays online shopping offers customers an easy way to discover and buy items: 96% of US customers have made an online purchase in their life and 51% of Americans prefer to shop online in 2018.

-Thus, sending email newsletters is a perfect way to connect with customers, communicate new ideas and events to subscribers who are interested in your product, and therefore advertise your brand.
+There are various types of emails you could send to connect with customers, however, few are as perfect as email newsletters.
+They’re a great way to communicate new ideas and events to subscribers who are interested in your product.
 Moreover, email newsletters can boost engagement.

 Although Black Friday is considered to be the unofficial kickoff to the holiday shopping season, it’s not too late to jump on the bandwagon and start a holiday sales campaign, promoting it in your email newsletter.